Meats and Sausages

 Country Ham, Country Style Ham, or Dry Cured Ham, and Country Pork Shoulder, Country Style Pork Shoulder, or Dry Cured Pork Shoulder:

-Looking at the official ham classification it is clear that except country style hams (dry hams) all hams contain added water.
-A typical consumer judges ham not by its flavor (he can’t taste it) but by the color and its presentation.
-If it look pretty and carries a good price, it is a good ham...
+Looking at the official ham classification, it is clear that except country-style hams (dry hams) all hams contain added water.
+A typical consumer judges ham not by its flavor (he can’t taste it) but by its color and its presentation.
+If it looks pretty and carries a good price, it is a good ham...
+He is buying with his eyes.
 The consumer does not even realize that he is buying water.
-I personally have nothing against water, even my doctor says it is good for me but I hate paying five dollars for it.
-I would rather drink it for twenty five cents a bottle.
+Every doctor agrees that drinking clean water is healthy, but spending big bucks for water inside meat is rather outrageous.

 Ham Manufacturing Process - General Guidelines